pisito/ERMM-UnityGameDev/README.md

 Author: Dr. Pisit Praiwattana
 Email: pisit.pra@mahidol.edu

-# 0. The flows

-**1.)
-General**
-representing basic implementation of foundation data and logic for the game development.
-It is concerning the preliminary design of the game element, so it is to be expected to get redesigned to match the specific of each target.
-We will remain its generic purpose in this package.
-Please expect to have a flaw or loop-hole in its usage at some speific demo.

-## DataStructure and Modules

-## GUIs

-## Interactions

-## PlayerController

-**2.)
-Framework Pipeline**
-representing a moudle or manager that representing the framework of game logic and pillar development

-## Manager and Utilities

-## Networks

-**3.)
-Working Demo**
-representing the working game project served as a sandbox and showcase for game development using or enhancing the generic modules in the package.

 # 1. Prospective Scope - GenericData

 Basic Data Structure and Components to create a game